 The schools and students participating in NAEP assessments are selected to be a nationally representative sample of all schools.
-The results from the 2018 U.S. history assessment at grade 8 are based on approximately 16,400 eighth-graders from 780 schools who took the assessment on paper or tablets.
+The results from the 2022 U.S. history assessment at grade 8 are based on approximately 8,000 eighth-graders from about 410 schools who took the assessment on tablets.
 Results for the nation reflect the performance of students attending public schools, private schools, Bureau of Indian Education schools, and Department of Defense schools.
-Download the summary data tables via the link at the bottom of the page to see the national sample sizes for the 2018 U.S. history assessment.
+Download the summary data tables via the link at the bottom of the page to see the national sample sizes for the 2022 U.S. history assessment.

 Each school that participated in the assessment, and each student assessed, represents only a portion of the larger population of interest.
 The results are weighted to account for the disproportionate representation of some groups in the selected sample, including the oversampling of schools with high concentrations of students from certain racial/ethnic groups and the lower sampling rates of students who attend small schools.
 Read more about NAEP sampling and weighting in the NAEP Technical Documentation.

-Assessing representative samples of students, including students with disabilities (SD) and English language learners (ELL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. students' academic achievement over time.
+Assessing representative samples of students, including students with disabilities (SD) and English learners (EL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. students' academic achievement over time.

 The National Assessment Governing Board, which sets policy for NAEP, has been exploring ways to ensure that NAEP continues to appropriately include as many students as possible and to do so in a consistent manner for all jurisdictions and districts assessed and reported.
 In March 2010, the Governing Board adopted a new policy outlining specific inclusion goals for NAEP samples.
-The goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or ELL.
-Read more about the inclusion policy and how the percentages of students are calculated.
+The goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or EL.
+Read more about the inclusion policy.

 School and Student Participation